Hi there, glad you found me.

 (R.T.B.F.
 Jazz, 2006)

 Around this time—in pursuit of improvisational freedom—he started experimenting with fretless guitars.
-This led into a deep interest in various alternative tuning systems which resulted in the development of his own microtonal guitars: a fretless 10-string electric guitar (2010), a 41-tone variant (2013) and various 31-tone or meantone guitars which are compatible with the Fokker organ.
-As of january 2013, he is ‘artistic collaborator’ at the Huygens-Fokker Foundation, centre for microtonal music in Amsterdam.
+This led into a deep interest in various alternative tuning systems which resulted in the development of his own microtonal guitars: a fretless 10-string electric guitar (2010), a 41-tone variant (2013) and various 31-tone or meantone guitars.
+Another specialism of his is the non-octave scale called Bohlen-Pierce, the equal division of the octave+fifth in 13 steps.
+This led to a ongoing collaboration with the Bohlen-Pierce Clarinet Project group led by Georg Hajdu in Germany from 2015 as well as an invitation from Belgian composer Christian Klinkenberg to become a member of his Kl-Ex Ensemble in 2018.
+As of january 2013, he is artistic coordinator and producer at the Huygens-Fokker Foundation, centre for microtonal music in Amsterdam.

 There’s just one reason not to abandon 12 tones per octave altogether: his beautiful 1917 ‘the’ Gibson harp guitar, to be heard on the CD ‘When the caged bird sings’, an anthology of poems by the 19th century Afro-American poet Paul Laurence Dunbar (1872-1906), selected and set to music by vocalist Roderik Povel.